MatthieuBruh/h1_FirstSteps/README.md

 <a name="debian"></a>
-# Debian in VirtualBox
+# Debian on VirtualBox (VB)
 ### [Installation](https://terokarvinen.com/2021/install-debian-on-virtualbox/)

 ## My VB machines
 We can see that I created a virtual machine on VB named *InformationSecurity*.
 To install Debian on a VM, I followed the tutorial from the previous link *Installation*.
+In addition, before the installation, I already had the Oracle VirtualBox application.
+Firstly, downloaded the ISO file from Debien [here](https://cdimage.debian.org/images/unofficial/non-free/images-including-firmware/current-live/amd64/iso-hybrid/debian-live-11.6.0-amd64-xfce+nonfree.iso).
+Secondly, I created a new VM on VB by clicking on: Machine -> New.
+On this first window, I entered the name of the VM, and I selecty Linux as type and Debian (64-bit) as a version.
+Then, I clicked next.
+For the memory size, I select 4000 MB, I think it is a good compromise between my computer resources and the requested resources by Debian.
+For the hard disk, I select: "Create a virtual hard disk now", and I clicked on create.
+Concerning the hard disk file type, I chose VDI and "Dynamic allocated" for the storage on physical hard disk.
+I decided to have a VM with a disk size of 50GB, to have enough space to do some tests.
+Then I finished this first configuration step.
+Thirdly, it was time to start the VM, so, I clicked on start.
+Now I had to select the start-up disk.
+I choose the Debian ISO file.
+At this point, the VM should start, so I selected the first option "Debian GNU/Linux Live...".
+When the VM has finished to start, you will find "Install Debian" icon on the Desktop, I select it to install the OS.
+Then, I had to enter few information.
+The most important one was to select "Erase disk" after selecting my keyboard.
+Finally, when the system is rebooted, I select "Debian GNU/Linux" to boot on the installed OS.
+When I was logged in, I opened the terminal to update the software.

+    sudo apt-get update
+    sudo apt-get -y dist-upgrade

+ I also decided to install and enable a firewall (I restarted my computer after the installation).

+     sudo apt-get -y install ufw
+     sudo ufw enable

 <p align="center"> <img alt="My VMs" src="https://github.com/MatthieuBruh/h1_FirstSteps/blob/main/VB.PNG"> </p>

 We can also see that I created a snapshot.